Warts

 Genital warts are the result of a viral infection.
 They are small fleshy growths, bumps, or skin changes that appear on, or around, the genital, anal, and (rarely) the throat, through oral sex.

 Most visible genital warts are caused by the human papilloma virus (HPV) types 6 and 11.
 These infections are common and very rarely cause any serious health problems.
-It is estimated that over 50% of sexually active people aged 15-49 have been infected with a genital wart virus.
+It is estimated that around 4% of people (1 in 25) in Britain have had anogenital warts at some point.

 Click here for more information on genital warts.